mrciolino/wiki-backup/timeline.md

 - The party travel through the well of many worlds to Ereriad with the purpose of eliminating all the Devastation Vermin.
 - **Events that happened on Ereriad**
-- The party goes through the well and engage the Devastation Beetle, they manage to kill it.
+- The party goes through the well and engage the Devastation Shark Scorpion.
+During the fight, Adalynn is struck by the cresture snd comes close to death, Bazzdows and Spoops have difficulty piercing the creatures carapace, but when they find weak points are able to do massive damage.
+They manage to kill it after a tough fight.
 After defeating the creature, they find themselves outside the town of Goats Dick End.
-- The party travels to the closest major city: Hellaress.
+- The party then travels to the closest major city: Hellaress.
 - The party gets an audience with the king due to them slaying the Devastation Beetle.
 - Quest to save the princess of hellaress
 - Investigating the Magic College of Highhold.